PhD in Water Resource

-His current project is applying a process-based spatially distributed hydrology model that dynamically accounts for the interactions among atmospheric, terrestrial, and aquatic processes.
-The model aims to quantify the environmental impacts at regional scales due to spatially distributed changes in land use and climate in the 21st Century.
+Nihar's previous project at the University of New Hampshire, United States, was developing and applying a process-based spatially distributed hydrology model that dynamically accounts for the interactions among atmospheric, terrestrial, and aquatic processes.
+The model aims to quantify the environmental impacts at regional scales due to spatially distributed changes in land use and climate in the 21st century.

 2016 Senior NRC Research Associateship Award with the US Environmental Protection Agency